 Your room will not be equipped with anything to lock your laptop to, so we advise you to always lock your room and insure your laptop (your home insurance may not automatically cover your laptop, so check with your insurance carrier).
-Services are also available that can allow your laptop to be tracked on the Internet if it is stolen.
-WITS does not provide this technology or offer any direct support, but it can be ordered on a new laptop or added later.
+It's also a good idea to keep your laptop with you; leaving it unattended in public spaces can be risky.
+Services are also available that can allow your laptop to be tracked via the Internet if stolen but WITS does not provide this technology or offer any direct support; it can often be ordered on a new laptop or added later.
 A popular option is Computrace, see their website for additional details.

 Antivirus and Security

 Any computer that is connected to a network is at risk for infection from viruses, spyware, malware, extortionware, and other unpleasant-sounding uninvited guests.
 One infected computer on campus can cause a campus-wide outbreak so WITS requires you to keep your operating system and anti-virus software up-to-date.

 - Operating System Updates: Make sure that you've installed all the latest security patches for your operating system.
 Both Windows and Apple systems can be set to download updates automatically.